The Wardrobe Study

 As much as 35 per cent of microplastics in the marine environment are fibres from synthetic clothing, an amount that continues to increase.
-But by contrast, natural fibres such as wool readily biodegrade, offering a less impactful solution.
+But by contrast, science has shown that wool readily biodegrades in both land and marine environments, offering a less impactful solution and not contributing to microplastic pollution.

 Close contact: wool for eczema